Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Introduction

-The paper is structured as follows: Section~\ref{sec:related-work} reviews related work on conversational feedback and the linguistic analysis of subtitles.
-Section~\ref{sec:corpora} then presents the corpora of both spontaneous and scripted dialogues employed in the experiments.
-Section~\ref{sec:lexstats} describes and discusses the lexical distributions of grounding phenomena observed in these corpora.
-Building on those results, Section~\ref{sec:tagging} compares them to the frequency of feedback-related linguistic phenomena estimated using a neural dialogue act tagger trained on the Switchboard corpus \citep{StolckeShriberg1998,godfrey1992switchboard}.
-We then describe our experiments carried out on synthetic dialogues in Section~\ref{sec:synthetic} which is followed by a short analysis of multimodal feedback cues in Section~\ref{sec:multimodal}.
-In Section~\ref{sec:llms}, we summarize our observations about how the latest conversational language models deal with feedback signals.
-Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future directions of research.
+The paper is structured as follows.
+Section~\ref{sec:related-work} reviews related work, and Section~\ref{sec:corpora} presents the corpora employed in our experiments.
+Section~\ref{sec:lexstats} describes the observed lexical distributions of feedback phenomena and Section~\ref{sec:tagging} compares them to estimates derived with a dialogue act tagger.
+In Section \ref{sec:annotations}, we describe the manual annotation of dialogue samples and the fine-tuning of an LLM to automate this process.
+Finally, Section~\ref{sec:synthetic} describes the results of applying this LLM-based method to synthetic dialogues, and Section \ref{sec:conclusion} concludes.